kuehnmarissa/kuehnmarissa.github.io/content/categories/Python/_index.md

 ---
 title: Python
-description: My projects in Python
+description: See below for my projects in Python.
 image:

 # Badge style